 How Brokers Try to Hide Churning

-One of the ways financial advisors and firms try to mask churning is by making sure that the investment objective for the brokerage account has been marked “speculation” with a “high” or “aggressive” risk tolerance.
-Then, when the account is excessively traded, the broker and firm often argue that the customer was willing to take those risks and that active trading is what the customer requested.
+One of the ways financial advisors try to mask churning is by making sure that the investment objective for the brokerage account has been marked “speculation” with a “high” or “aggressive” risk tolerance.
+Then, when the account is excessively traded, the advisor often argues that the customer was willing to take those risks and that active trading is what the customer requested.

 How to Tell If Your Account Is Being Churned

-Excessive trading is considered fraud and is both illegal and unethical.
-To mask churning, brokers will hold on to the investments in your account that perform poorly while selling off those that are profitable.
+In some cases, you can tell if your account is being churned by reviewing your account statements and seeing if there is excessive buying or selling.
+That said, to mask churning, brokers will hold on to the investments in your account that perform poorly while selling off those that are profitable.

 - Excessive trading activity